 4. My mom works.

 Really?
 I eat potatoes.
 What does that or the fact that your mom works have to do with anything?
-Your mom works, is not the point.
+Your mom working is not the point.
 The point is that she might still be treated unfairly in her place of work.
-If she is the CEO of a big company, she must have worked double as hard as hard as any man would have to work to get into her position and be taken seriously.
+If she is the CEO of a big company, she may have had to work twice as hard as any man to get her position and be taken seriously.
 Ask her.
-The fact that your mom works shows women empowerment, it doesn’t show women equality.
+The fact that your mom works shows empowerment; it doesn’t necessarily show equality.

 True.
-Not all men are sexist, or rapists, or violent.
+Not all men are sexist or rapists or violent.
 But enough are.
-When a girl walks down an empty road at night, or day even, she will be scared of those two boys sitting on bikes staring at her.
-She read a rape case too today, in the newspaper.
-Actually, there were many, she just couldn’t get over the horrors of the first one to read more.
-All she wants is to reach safely home.
+When a girl walks down an empty road at night, or day even, she may feel scared of those two boys sitting on bikes staring at her.
+Maybe she read about a rape case just that day in the newspaper.
+All she wants is to reach home safely.

-The way I see it, men are scared to be generalized, because they don’t want to be seen as sexual predators who look for victims with gun in their hands when they are actually nice people.
-Don’t you see it?
-Women’s condition is exactly the same.
-The way men don’t want to get generalized for being rapists; women don’t want to get generalized for being weak.
-Then why aren’t we fighting for this together?
+Men are scared to be generalized.
+They don’t want to be seen as sexual predators when they are actually nice people.
+Women’s conditions are exactly the same.
+Just as men don’t want to be generalized as rapists, women don’t want to be generalized as weak.
+So why aren’t we fighting for this together?

 6. I am a guy.
 It doesn’t affect me.
 Why should I care about it?

 Well, because we don’t want humanity to die.
 Sexism affects men.
-Men are told to control their emotions, to act “macho”, to play cricket, to not cry.
-And you (if you are an anti-feminist and a guy) are so absorbed in this social spiral, that you forget that you’re human.
+Men are told to control their emotions, to act “macho,” to play cricket, to not cry.
+Don’t forget that you’re human.
 It’s okay to cry.
 It’s okay to not like sports.
 It’s okay to not work out or have abs.
-Besides, the fact that it affects you too shouldn’t be the only reason why you participate in equality debates.
-If there is so much sexual harassment, and exploitation, and rape cases, don’t you think that as a human with a heart, belonging to this world, you should raise your voice?
+Besides, the fact that it affects you shouldn’t be the only reason why you participate in equality debates.
+If there is so much sexual harassment and exploitation and rape, don’t you think that as a human with a heart, belonging to this world, you should raise your voice?
 It does affect you.
 But it doesn’t have to affect you for you to care about it.

-7. And lastly, boys don’t like this.
-You won’t get a boyfriend or a husband like this.
+7. And lastly: Boys don’t like feminists.
+You won’t get a boyfriend or a husband.

-Boo freakin hoo.
-The fact that there are boys out there, who won’t like me for raising my voice for my rights, proves why we need feminism.
+Boo freakin’ hoo.
+The fact that there are boys out there who won’t like me for raising my voice for my rights proves why we need feminism.
 I wasn’t born to live up to what others want and expect.
-And if a boy is frail enough to not date or marry a girl with a voice, a feminist (gasp), then I can live without him, thank you very much.
+And if a boy is so frail that he doesn’t want to date or marry a girl who has a voice – a feminist (gasp) – then I can live without him, thank you very much.